nkabrown/polyptych/README.md

 What are the procedural and recursive definitions of the set WFF?

+Write two parsing programs; a formula-constructor (build step-by-step) and a formula-deconstructor (recursively break down).

 ## Pictures and Processes

 _Picturing Quantum Processes_ B. Coecke, A. Kissinger